Interpret your stickiness analysis

 • Set up a behavioral cohort from your stickiness analysis

-Stickiness will help you dig into the details of your product's user engagement, specifically regarding users that have formed product usage habits.
+Stickiness helps you dig into the details of your product's user engagement, specifically regarding users that have formed product usage habits.

-This article will explain the Metrics Module of the Stickiness chart, and will help you interpret your stickiness analysis.
+This article explains the Metrics Module of the Stickiness chart and helps you interpret your stickiness analysis.

 Before you begin

-If you haven't done so already, be sure to read our article on building a Stickiness chart in Amplitude.
+If you haven't done so already, read building a Stickiness chart in Amplitude.

 Interpret your Stickiness chart

-In Amplitude, Stickiness can be measured in one of two ways: cumulatively or non-cumulatively.
+In Amplitude, you can measure stickiness in one of two ways: cumulatively or non-cumulatively.
 You can change this setting at the top of the Metrics Module at any time during your analysis.

 Non-cumulative stickiness